philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

     -   Click to open your **Campus Management** solution.

 2. Click **New** and select **Cloud flow**.
 This will open the Power Automate flow editor in a new window.
-(If you are using the Solution preview option, you will need to select **New > Automation > Cloud flow > Automated** Give it the flow name of Visit notification, and choose the trigger below).
+(If you are using the Solution preview option, you will need to select **New > Automation > Cloud flow > Automated**) Give it the flow name of Visit notification, and choose the trigger below).

 3. Select for **Microsoft Dataverse**.

-4. Select the trigger **When a row is Created, Updated or Deleted**.
+4. Select the trigger **When a row is added, modified or deleted**.

    * Select **Added** for **Change type**